dvdesolve/l2-multimd/README.md

 `NUMNODES n`

 #### **BIN**
 This is default binary which should be used to perform calculations.
 Useful if every task uses the same binary executable.
 May contain spaces (quotes are necessary in this case).
-Default value is `sander`. **Important:** if you're using Gaussian engine then **GAUSSIANROOT** should contain directory which is named the same as **BIN** directive, for example: `g03`, `g09`, `g16`!
+Default value is `sander`. **Important:** if you're using Gaussian engine then **GAUSSIANROOT** should contain directory which is named the same as **BIN** keyword, for example: `g03`, `g09`, `g16`!

 Syntax:
 `BIN executable-name`

 #### **TASK**
-This is the core directive of job queueing.
+This is the core keyword of job queueing.
 It allows you to specify directory name for every task and (in case AMBER engine is used) supply AMBER-friendly list of parameters such as topology files, config files, restart files and much more.
 The only mandatory argument is directory name for the task.
 Other parameters could be derived automatically.
 Unknown parameters are ignored.
 All parameters (with the exception of nodes number) can contain whitespaces, but remember about quotation!

 Syntax:
 `TASK dir-name [{-N|--nodes n} | {-T|--threads t}] [-b|--bin executable-name] [-i|--cfg config] [-o|--out output] [-p|--prmtop prmtop] [-c|--inpcrd coordinates] [-r|--restrt restart] [-ref|--refc restraints] [-x|--mdcrd trajectory] [-v|--mdvel velocities] [-inf|--mdinfo info] [-cpin cph-input] [-cpout cph-output] [-cprestrt cph-restart] [-groupfile remd-groupfile] [-ng replicas] [-rem re-type]`